Published 14:46 IST, March 31st 2024

 According to Rohit Arora, co-founder of financial Software as a Service (FinSaaS) provider Biz2x and Biz2Credit, Global capacity centres in India are no longer back offices.

-India as Winner in AI
+India as the Winner in AI

 India’s next GCC Hubs

-Backed by government incentives and improving infrastructure, apart from skilled professionals, Jaipur, Chandigarh, Coimbatore, Bhubaneswar, and Indore are likely to emerge as next GCC establishments.
+Backed by government incentives and improving infrastructure, apart from skilled professionals, Jaipur, Chandigarh, Coimbatore, Bhubaneswar, and Indore are likely to emerge as the next GCC establishments.

 Arora also bets on Chandigarh, Jaipur, Indore, and Bhubaneswar which have seen an influx of IT service companies.

-14:46 IST, March 31st 2024
+Updated 14:46 IST, March 31st 2024